 24_06_22_outreach_proposal_banner_resize-min_1

-we undertake a mix of outreach activities to enhance public awareness and to increase the number of visitors and users.
-We also take into consideration people who are not traditional museum visitors
+We undertake a mix of outreach activities to increase the number of visitors and users, and engage non-traditional museum visitors.

 Accessibility

-regardless of their location, education level, age, ethnicity, physical or intellectual ability or language.
-Exhibitions, services and programs are developed within an inclusive framework.
+We welcome visitors regardless of their location, education level, age, ethnicity, physical or intellectual ability or language.

 Current projects